projectdiscovery/interactsh/README.md

 **Note:**

-While running interactsh server on **Cloud VM**'s like Amazon EC2, Goolge Cloud Platform (GCP), it is required to update the security rules to allow **"all traffic"** for inbound connections.
+While running interactsh server on **Cloud VM**'s like Amazon EC2, Google Cloud Platform (GCP), it is required to update the security rules to allow **"all traffic"** for inbound connections.

 </td>
 </table>